Responsibility vs Blame — What’s the Difference?

 Responsibility creates resilience.

-Blame creates divison.
+Blame creates division.

 Blame fragments trust.